-The University requests that students provide cellular telephone numbers as they are one means of communicating with students during an emergency.
+The University requests that students provide cellular telephone numbers, as they are one means of communicating with students during an emergency.
 Cellular telephone numbers may also be used by University officials conducting routine business.
-Students who do not have cellular telephones or do not wish to report the numbers may declare this information in lieu of providing cellular telephone numbers.
-However, students may be prevented from enrolling if their cellular telephone numbers are not on file or if they have not declared "no cellular telephone" or "do not wish to report cellular number."
+Students who do not have cellular telephones or do not wish to report the numbers should provide this information to the University through Access.SMU Self-Service.
+Students may be prevented from enrolling if their cellular telephone numbers are not on file or if they have not declared "no cellular telephone" or "do not wish to report cellular number" in Access.SMU.

-6. Transcript Service
+6. Transcript Service\